opsmatters/bitly-java-api/src/main/java/com/opsmatters/bitly/api/README.md

 * getMetricsByReferrers(bitlink, units, unit, unitReference, size): returns the metrics for the given bitlink.
 * getMetricsByReferringDomains(bitlink, units, unit, unitReference, size): returns the metrics for the given bitlink.
 * getMetricsByReferrersByDomain(bitlink, units, unit, unitReference, size): returns the metrics for the given bitlink.
+* getQrCode(bitlink): returns the QR code for the given bitlink.

 <sub>Copyright (c) 2020 OpsMatters</sub>